eclipse-glsp/glsp-website-source/content/documentation/integrations/content.md

 For both servers, GLSP provides dedicated abstract base classes named `DiagramModule`, which are intended to be extended in order to implement a concrete diagram server.
 The idea of those abstract base classes is that the abstract methods they contain MUST be implemented in order to show a diagram, e.g. the [source model storage]({{< relref  "sourceModel" >}}) and the [graphical model factory]({{< relref  "gmodel" >}}), and additional methods MAY be overwritten to add functionalities, such as certain [editing operations]({{< relref  "modelOperations" >}}) or [model validation]({{< relref  "validation" >}}), or to customize default behavior.
-There are also [pre-configured diagram modules](#source-model-integrations) for certain source models, described below, e.g. for EMF or emf.cloud, which already bind relevant implementations.
+There are also [pre-configured diagram modules](#source-model-integrations) for certain source models, described below, e.g. for EMF or EMF.cloud, which already bind relevant implementations.

 The remainder of this documentation shows, whenever applicable, a code example for both servers.
 Also there are project templates for both servers, as listed in the [getting started guide]({{< relref  "gettingStarted" >}}), as well as an example server for the common "workflow diagram", in each of the server repositories, linked above.